 One of the most effective breathing exercises for sleep is the 4-7-8 technique.
 Inhale for 4 counts, hold your breath for 7 counts and exhale for 8 counts.
 Try this a few times in the evening, or during the day when you feel your stress levels rise.
 This can even be practiced before an important meeting or interview to ease nerves and bring you back to the present moment.

 Struggling to sleep when your mind is in overdrive?
-MindEasy has an extensive range of free guided meditations, sleep stories and yoga Nidra practices.
+MindEasy has an extensive range of guided meditations, sleep stories and Yoga Nidra practices.
 Enjoy a sense of peace and wellbeing as you drift off at night, leaving any stresses of the day behind you.
-Our free courses vary from 5 days to 22 days, so you can enjoy a calming practice night after night.
+Our courses vary from 5 days to 22 days, so you can enjoy a calming practice night after night.